In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is hypnotherapy.

 The Hypnotherapy Academy of America offers a range of modules in their “certification training in evidence-based hypnotherapy”, from pain control to natal regression, interlife exploration, and past life regression.
 That certainly raised an eyebrow – evidence-based??

 There is a patchwork of different certification organizations.
 Some require a graduate degree in a medical or mental health field and licensing as a mental health or other health care practitioner, such as the Canadian Federation of Clinical Hypnosis, the American Society of Clinical Hypnotherapy, and the National Board for Clinical Certified Hypnotherapists.

-From what I’ve read, it sounds like when it comes to hypnotherapy it makes a very big difference who’s doing it.
-When the practitioner is a qualified mental health professional, hypnotherapy may be a useful tool to supplement their practice.
+It sounds like, when it comes to hypnotherapy, it makes a very big difference who’s doing it.
+When the practitioner is a qualified mental health professional, it may be a useful tool to supplement their practice.
 When the practitioner is trained to think that past life regression is an evidence-based therapy, the results are probably not so reliable.